yichizhang/LazyCocoa/README.md

 ### 26 December 2014

-Changed project name to 'LazyCocoa' as I realised I would need to not only generate UIColor/NSColor files but also UIFont/NSFont files and also perhaps other tasks
+Changed project name to 'Lazy Cocoa' as I realised I would need to not only generate UIColor/NSColor files but also UIFont/NSFont files and also perhaps other tasks

 ### 11 December 2014